 - 1 cup whole milk

-- 2 tbsp unsweetened pomegranate juice or unsweetened 100% cranberry juice
+- 2 tablespoon unsweetened pomegranate juice or unsweetened 100% cranberry juice

 - In a heavy, nonreactive saucepan, stir together the sugar and cornstarch.
 Whisk in the milk and cream over low heat and whisk constantly until the mixture just reaches a boil -- 5 to 8 minutes or so.
 Set the saucepan into a large baking dish, pack ice cubes around it and add some water to the ice.
 Stir frequently until the mixture is as cold as you think it's likely to get.